MansoorAlmaleki/Laser-communication/README.md

 Once that is done connect the signal pin to the low side npn input with a current limiting resistor of around 1k, and the laser should begin flashing rapidly.
-Aim the laser at the photodiode module and hook up an oscilloscope input to the digital output (DO) of the photodiode module, set the oscilloscope mode to normal and once you see the signal refreshing on the screen you may use a horizontal cursor and align the start cursor(Left vertical line) to where the signal goes high and adjust the end cursor(Right vertical line) such that the width of the horizontal slice is close to the Signal Width which is 30 micro seconds in this case
+Aim the laser at the photodiode module and hook up an oscilloscope input to the digital output (DO) of the photodiode module, set the oscilloscope mode to normal and once you see the signal refreshing on the screen you may use a horizontal cursor and align the start cursor(Left vertical line) to where the signal goes high and adjust the end cursor(Right vertical line) such that the width of the horizontal slice is close to the Signal Width which is 30 micro seconds in this case.

+It is normal to see that the signal width could be shorter or longer than the signal width, sometimes a poorly calibrated photodiode might be set to a too low/high sensitivity that its either always on or off and this is normal just turn the Blue potentiometer with a screwdriver in both directions until the signal has a width of the set signal width, after that is done you have a well calibrated receiver and is ready for the next part

 ## License
 [MIT](https://github.com/MansoorAlmaleki/Laser-communication/blob/f93b1685b51eef905da93d90d014dedf51ae5748/LICENSE)